nocke/scan/README.md

       scan png all "/path/to/filename"

 ### path 'magic'
-Some folder magic applied: If you do not explictly provide a folder, and current Dir happens to be the script location or home (which will be the likely case if you run if from the linux run prompt (alt-F2, Win-R,...), file will end up in `~/Pictures/scan` (for further sorting).
+Some folder magic applied: If you do not explictly provide a folder, and current Dir happens to be the script location or home (which will be the likely case if you run if from the linux run prompt (alt-F2, Win-R,...), file will end up in `~/Pictures/scan` (to rename and move to the appropriate place from there).

     ~ $> scan

-scans → `~/Pictures/scan/YYYY-MM-DD scan 01.pdf`
+being in your home folder, this scans → `~/Pictures/scan/YYYY-MM-DD scan 01.pdf`

 …or `…02.pdf`, `…03.pdf`, until something is not taken.
 Rename thereafter

     ~/someFolder $> scan

-scans → `~/someFolder/2024-10-16 scan 01`
+being in any otherfolder, this scans → `~/someFolder/2024-10-16 scan 01`.
+Same name collision avoidance as above.

-same name collision avoidance
+Of course, you can also provide a folder path:

     ~/wherever $> scan /depot/existingFolder